close

 maximum life expectancy

-Forests where you can grow your own Manna ash, adopting or giving it away.
+Forests where you can grow your own Manna ash, adopting it or giving it as a gift.

 Forest of the Seven Heavens